Lutschlon/Lutschlons_EverythingCanDieAlternative/README.md

 - `.Health` - Set the enemy's health value

 ## Known Issues
-- The Fiend and Locker enemies do not work with this mod
 - Ghost Girl (and potentially Herobrine/Football) may not despawn properly when killed
-- In some multiplayer cases, clients may not load the config for an enemy they try to hit.
-<br> But the mod will just fall back to allowing damage thus making every enemy still killable
-Iam working on preventing this, still needs further testing.

 ## Credits
 Based on the original EverythingCanDie mod from here: https://thunderstore.io/c/lethal-company/p/TheFluff/EverythingCanDie/ and https://github.com/nyakowint/EverythingCanDie-LC/tree/main